-We intend to keep the effectiveness of the steps we have taken this year under review.
-As we move into new sectors and markets, we will ensure that we continue to implement our partnership approach to working with our suppliers.
+We will continue to keep the effectiveness of the further steps we have taken this year under review.
+As we move into new sectors and markets we will ensure that we continue to implement our partnership approach to working with our suppliers.

 This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our Group’s slavery and human trafficking statement for the financial year ending 31st October 2018.